nemathahmed/flutter/README.md

 [![Gitter Channel][]][Gitter badge]
 [![Twitter handle][]][Twitter badge]

-Flutter is Google's SDK for crafting beautiful, fast user experiences for mobile, web and desktop from a single codebase.
+Flutter is Google's SDK for crafting beautiful, fast user experience]s for mobile, web and desktop from a single codebase.
 Flutter works with existing code, is used by developers and organizations around the world, and is free and open source.